 The impact of the Scrutiny report cannot be assessed until, at the earliest, an outline of a report has been developed.
 Therefore, within the Scrutiny Panel's report it could suggest that any impact on the eight protected characteristics be taken into account.

 However any potential recommendations could have an effect on the community of the borough of Northampton, including:

 - All residents

-- User Groups
+- Community Groups and organisations

-- Councillor staff

-- Councillors

 - Key Partners

 Rationale for change

 What will you do if/when changes are agreed/introduced: